 return output

-Despite the similarities of tforeach and tmap, tforeach is more performant.
+Despite the similarities between tforeach and tmap, the tforeach function is more performant.
 Furthermore, it doesn't incur a performance penalty when the output type isn't specified.

 x = rand(1_000_000)